 I have always been toying around with the idea of taking Sheer Noir into another direction, while still focusing on style of course.
 So, I decided I wanted to put a plan into action and there was no better time than now.

 I recently just purchased my first home.
-Built in 1956, and having a few upgrades since, Adrian and I decided that before we moved in, we wanted to renovate and make the home truly ours.
-While most people start by knocking down walls, we wanted to keep it in its original floor plan.
+Built in 1956, and having a few upgrades since, I decided that before I moved in, I wanted to renovate and make the home truly mine.
+While most people start by knocking down walls, I wanted to keep it in its original floor plan.
 Why, because I love the true character of an older home and the era it was built.
-The bones of the house are in a good shape, and now its on us to keep it that way.
+The bones of the house are in a good shape, and now its on me to keep it that way.

 Every year brings new design trends, which makes everyone excited about tackling a new project in their home.
 Weather it is painting, or remodelling, there are many brilliant ideas out there.
 While I start collecting ideas for my own home, here is a list of my favorite interior design trends of 2017.